barumau/pandunia/eng/201_xula.md

 ### Grammar

-Pandunia's personal pronouns are: **mi** = I, **tu** = you, and **da** = he, she, it.
+Pandunia's personal pronouns are
+**mi**
+'I',
+**tu**
+'you', and
+**da**
+'he, she, it'.
 Pandunia is a gender-neutral language.
 It doesn't distinguish between sexes in the third person pronoun or any of the pronouns.
 All the personal pronouns are present in the following example sentence.

 **mi ching tu sal da.**
 = I ask you to say hello to him/her.